 How To Build Confidence and Self-Esteem for A Better You

-This article shows how to build confidence and self-esteem.
-It inspires you to create a better you.
+This article about how to build confidence and self-esteem that inspires you to create a better you.

 Building your Self Confidence and Self Esteem

-The key to self-confidence and self-esteem is to love and believe in yourself.
+The key to gaining self-confidence and self-esteem is genuinely loving and believing in yourself.

-For some, this could be very hard.
-It is especially true for those who grew up without unconditional love and support.
+For some people, this could be very hard, significantly, if they grew up in an environment without a shred of unconditional love and support.

-These people don’t know how to give love.
+These kinds of people don’t know how it is to give love.
 You cannot give what you do not have.

-There is no need to wait.
-You can start building your self-confidence and self-esteem right now.
-The whole world waits for those who believe in and love themselves.
+No need to wait.
+You can start building your self-confidence and esteem right now.

 What is Confidence?